jplusplus/themigrantsfiles.com/src/articles/the-money-trails.md

+#### June 18, 2015

 ## Follow the money – some of it – into the sub-economy spawned by migration

-* Sealing its borders to immigrants costs Europe’s taxpayers billions of euro a year.
+** Sealing its borders to immigrants costs Europe’s taxpayers billions of euro a year.
 Policy implementation is costly, and the public purse has opened wide for a few select contractors.
-The Migrants’ Files project names some of the economic winners from Europe’s closed-door immigration policy. *
+The Migrants’ Files project names some of the economic winners from Europe’s closed-door immigration policy. **

 When the horrors of the war in Bosnia-Herzegovina shocked television viewers in the early 1990s, the European public could not look the other way.
 In response, many countries relaxed their entry policies.